CornellDataScience/Kaggle-FA17/readme.md

 ## Competitions

 - [Zillow Housing challenge](./zillow) - COMPLETE

+Zillow is an online real estate company that revolutionized the real estate industry, by tracking large volumes of digital real estate information.
+They develop a set of Zestimates for properties across the United States, which they continually improve as they operate their main real estate operations (their online advertising platform).
+In this competition, Zillow has released an unprecedented amount of real estate data available to the general public.
+The objective for this competition is to develop a model that correctly estimates the log error of their own Zestimates - in other words, to predict how wrong Zestimates are.
 - [Safe Driver Challenge](./driver) - ONGOING
 - [Ship/Iceberg Classification Challenge](./iceberg) - ONGOING